 |Tall house in the neighborhood.|

 Otherwise, all is OK here.
-There’s been no new bombings in the past 24 hours although security is beefed up everywhere in Thailand, especially in tourist areas.
+There have been no new bombings in the last 24 hours, even though security is reinforced everywhere in Thailand, especially in tourist areas.
 We’ll remain diligent and careful when heading out.

 Tomorrow, we’ll begin to share photos from our sightseeing outing from a few days ago as we wind down our remaining 18 days in Thailand.